 He prosecutes and defends in serious criminal cases, including murder.

-He also has significant expertise in miscarriage of justice work having represented Colin Stagg and secured his £706,000 compensation for Stagg’s wrongful indictment for the murder of Rachel Nickell.
+He also has significant expertise in miscarriage of justice work having represented Colin Stagg and secured the £706,000 compensation for Stagg’s wrongful indictment for the murder of Rachel Nickell.

 Ben’s civil practice centres on judicial review and fraud Court, authorised to hear cases involving serious sexual offences.

 Ben is a Recorder of the Crown Court.